aragon/docs/src/court/README.md

 All the functionality described above whose access needs to be restricted relies on these addresses.
 The modules governor is the only one allowed to switch modules.
 This address can be unset at any time to ensure no further changes on the modules can be made.
 Finally the funds governor is the only one allowed to recover assets from the `ControlledRecoverable` modules.
 As for the modules governor, this address can be unset at any time.
-The config governor is the only one allowed to change all the configuration variables of the protocol.
+The config governor is the only one allowed to change all the configuration variables of the Court.
 This last one, is the only governor address that is not intended to be unset.
-The protocol settings should be always able to be tweaked to ensure the proper operation of Protocol.
+The Court settings should be always able to be tweaked to ensure the proper operation of Court.
 To guarantee decentralized governance of these variables, the config governor is meant to be the Aragon Network.

 Any other modules functionality that needs to be restricted is either relying on these governor addresses as well, or on any of the other modules.
-No other external accounts apart from the `Governor` addresses belong to the protocol implementation.
+No other external accounts apart from the `Governor` addresses belong to the Court implementation.

-As described in the [launch process](https://forum.aragon.org/t/aragon-network-launch-phases-and-target-dates/1263) of Aragon Protocol, the governor will be a DAO properly called Aragon Network DAO managed by ANT holders.
+As described in the [launch process](https://forum.aragon.org/t/aragon-network-launch-phases-and-target-dates/1263) of Aragon Court, the governor will be a DAO properly called Aragon Network DAO managed by ANT holders.
 Initially, the Aragon Network DAO will be governed by a small council with a group trusted members from the community and will be transitioned to the ANT holders at the end of the launch process.

 ### Entry point

-The main entry point of the protocol is `AragonProtocol`, this component inherits from `Controller`.
+The main entry point of the Court is `AragonCourt`, this component inherits from `Controller`.
-This allows to guarantee a single and immutable address to the users of the protocol. `AragonProtocol` does not implement core logic, only the main entry points of the protocol where each request is forwarded to the corresponding modules of the `Controller` to be fulfilled.
+This allows to guarantee a single and immutable address to the users of the Court. `AragonCourt` does not implement core logic, only the main entry points of the Court where each request is forwarded to the corresponding modules of the `Controller` to be fulfilled.

-Detailed information about `AragonProtocol` can be found in [section 4](../4-entry-points).
+Detailed information about `AragonCourt` can be found in [section 4](../4-entry-points).

 ### Migration Strategies